heymoose/heymoose.github.io/projects.md

 subtitle: A short list of projects that I've worked on
 ---

+## Recent Projects
+---
+- [Intrinsify](https://github.com/heymoose/intrinsify) - A python command line tool for pulling stock data and calculating the intrinsic values.
+Read more about it on the [blog post]({% post_url 2018-12-11-python-module-stock-intrinsic-value %}).

+- [Intrinsify-React](https://intrinsify-63630.firebaseapp.com) - The python command line tool reworked as a web app using React.
+Check out the code at my [Github repo](https://github.com/heymoose/intrinsify-react).

 ## Sonoma Partners
 ---
 Much of the work I did at Sonoma was private, and not easily shareable anyway, but I did work on some